 At Northampton Square, Financial Resources Suite

 If it's on site, you will need to either use credentials or create your own.
 If it's off-site, then you can access financial databases on your own computer, often your own City username and password are all you need.

 Use these resources to find basic prices and quick analysis.
 They can be accessed from any computer but don't have the more complex tools and power of more specialist resources like Bloomberg or Eikon.

 Support for Financial Databases on site can often be found on the desktop or in the database instructions next to the terminal.
-Bloomberg, Eikon and Morningstar run certification training (see below).
+Bloomberg and Eikon run certification training (see below).